 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

 On the morning of December 8, the news of the Japanese attack on Pearl Harbor was given to the tank platoon officers.
-All the tankers were ordered to the perimeter of Clark Field.
+All the tankers were ordered to the perimeter of Clark Field and the half-tracks joined the tanks.
 During the night, word had been received about the Japanese attack on Pearl Harbor.
-HQ Company remained behind in the battalion’s bivouac.
+Hq Company remained behind in the battalion’s bivouac.

 All morning long, American planes filled the sky.
 At noon, every plane landed to be refueled and the pilots went to lunch.
 At 12:45, 54 planes approached the airfield from the north.
 The tankers believed the planes were American until what they described as “raindrops” appeared to fall from the planes.
 When bombs began exploding around them, the tankers knew the planes were Japanese.
 The members of HQ Company, who had been having lunch, could do little more than watch the attack and seek shelters since they had few weapons that could be used against planes.
 Many hid in the dried latrine which was next to their tents.